GeorgeKaraszi/jsonapi-object-mapper/README.md

     attr_value.upcase
   end

-  # You can mass assign attributes using the `attributes` method instead if blocks don't matter
+  # You can mass-assign attributes using the `attributes` method instead if blocks don't matter
   attributes :ssn, :passport, :more_person_info end